-We left Sunday afternoon from LAX.
-We parked the truck at a Boeing parking lot near LAX and took a shuttle bus to the airport. $15 round trip each.
+Mark and Beth left Sunday afternoon from LAX.
+They parked their truck at a Boeing parking lot near LAX and took a shuttle bus to the airport. $15 round trip each.
 Not bad.

-We flew LATAM airlines from LAX to Lima Peru on flight LA2477 that left LAX at 7:55 PM on a Boeing 767-300.
-We had to do a Peru health declaration via the internet and print a copy prior to leaving.
+They flew LATAM airlines from LAX to Lima, Peru on flight LA2477 that left LAX at 7:55 PM on a Boeing 767-300.
+They had to do a Peru health declaration via the internet and print a copy prior to leaving.

-We had to wear a CN95 mask or double max on all flights and in all airports throughout the entire journey.
+They had to wear a CN95 mask, or double max, on all flights and in all airports throughout the entire journey.
 The requirement only became laxed on the Bogota to Los Angeles flight returning home and after immigration at LAX.

 I can tell you, more than 12 hours with a mask on is most annoying.
 The backs of my ears hurt.
 The skin on my cheek was chafed.
 It sucked and was only barely tolerable.

-We arrived in Lima Peru at 6:35 AM.
+Mark and Beth arrived in Lima, Peru at 6:35 AM.
 It was a 7.5 hour flight.
-We had a 2-hour layover in Lima.
-We left Lima at 8:50 AM on flight LA2322 and flew to Cusco Peru on a Airbus 319.
-We arrived in Cusco at 10:13 AM.
+They had a 2-hour layover in Lima.
+They left Lima at 8:50 AM on flight LA2322 and flew to Cusco, Peru on a Airbus 319.
+They arrived in Cusco at 10:13 AM.

-I should note that we paid extra for our flights that put us is group C boarding and into comfort seats and cancel anytime tickets if before the flight.
+I should note that they paid extra for their flights that put them is group C boarding and into comfort seats and cancel anytime tickets, if before the flight.
 Frank and Lina did the same and we all agree it was well worth the extra money.

 After arriving in Cusco, we were tired and just wanted to get to the hotel so without too much negotiation Mark paid a taxi driver $10 for the 20 minute lift to the center of town and their hotel.

-After Mark and Beth settled into their hotel, Mark took Beth on the several block walk to Plaza de Armas as an introduction to Cusco and so she could orient herself to her surroundings.
+After Mark and Beth settled into the hotel, Mark took Beth on the several block walk to Plaza de Armas as an introduction to Cusco and so she could orient herself to her surroundings.
 You should know that just about every town in Peru has a Plaza de Armas.
 This is what the central meeting place or park is called in just about every Peruvian town.

-Frank and Lina flew from Cartagena Colombia to Bogota then on to Lima, Peru and then on Cusco.
+Frank and Lina flew from Cartagena, Colombia to Bogota then on to Lima, Peru and then on Cusco.
 They arrived in Cusco around 7:00 PM.
 It was a long 10 hour day for them to simply travel from Colombia to Peru.